-The Council is required to complete a full review of all parliamentary polling districts and polling places which fall within the local authority area every five years.
+The Council is required to complete a full review of all polling districts and polling places every five years.
 The next compulsory review must take place between 1 October 2023 and 31 January 2025.
+A review of some or all of the polling districts or polling places can also be carried out at other times.
+Following the outcome of a Community Governance Review, an interim polling district review is required in the following areas: